lukaszFD/PLSQL/README.md

 # luc-PLSQL

 Hi, this is my public repository where you can find my tests I did using PLSQL.
-This repository I created because I needed to improve my work.
-If you like the code then let me know and if you have any questions or suggestions, write me an email.
+I created this repository because I needed to improve my work.
+If you like the code or have any questions or suggestions then let me know at [Linkedin](www.linkedin.com/in/lukaszfd84) .